“How to lead like a woman? Be the woman you needed as a girl”

 Be A Role Model

-Here’s the good news: You don’t have to obtain an education to be a role model.
+Here’s the good news: We don’t have to obtain an education to be a role model.
 It is already an innate characteristic within us.

-Leading by example is one of the most effective ways to influence impressionable young girls in your community to do better and be better.
+Leading by example is one of the most effective ways to influence impressionable young girls in our community to do better and be better.
 It’s in our human nature to look up to someone that may be older and wiser.
 They can come in the form of your duties as a big sister, a soccer coach, a reading instructor, or even as a dance mom!
-To lead like a woman, you have to be willing to start with yourself and be accountable for what you say, what you do, and how you act.
-Be true to yourself and be transparent about your actions so that girls can learn from you.
-It’s also your responsibilities as a role model to support their passions, champion their dreams, and celebrate their wins as they slowly begin to develop their sense of self.
+To lead like a woman, we have to be willing to start with ourselves and be accountable for what we say, what we do, and how we act.
+Be true to ourselves and be transparent about our actions so that girls can learn from us.
+It’s also our responsibilities as a role model to support their passions, champion their dreams, and celebrate their wins as they slowly begin to develop their sense of self.

 Deliver An Interactive Junior Achievement Program